FilledOfCode/Platinum/README.md

 Requisite:

 - [VLFeat with a Python wrapper][2]
-- [scikit-learn][5] to replace VLFeat ML functions that don't have a Python wrappe
+- [scikit-learn][5] to replace VLFeat ML functions that don't have a Python wrapper yet.
+- [T